 1. Enable the wards and ORs in the main hospitals of Port Au Prince to have glucose meters and strips – and to have training on their usage.

-2. Continue to support and expand the train the trainer model for diabetes educators – nurses, dieticians, social workers, pharmacists and community health workers.
+2. Continue to support and expand the train the trainer model for diabetes educators – nurses, dietitians, social workers, pharmacists and community health workers.

 3. Develop a way to provide support and answer the questions of Haitian healthcare providers and all Haitian professionals with an interest in diabetes.